UX CASE STUDY

 Summary

 Texas Instruments, a leader in semiconductor and integrated circuit design, set out to create a new application to automate the Production Part Approval Process (PPAP).
 Common in the automotive and aerospace industries, PPAP ensures manufacturers and suppliers communicate and approve production processes.
+The manual nature of this process led to costly delays and frustration for customers needing timely access to auto parts.
+The challenge was to streamline and automate the PPAP workflow to improve efficiency and reduce wait times.

 My role